-Admission into the Athletic Training program at the freshmen level will require:
+Admission into the Athletic Training Program

 - A minimum high school QPA of 2.75 (including 4 units in English; 1 unit in social studies or language; 7 units in mathematics and science; and four elective units)